lanyushi/okd-hackathon/README.md

 ## 8.0  Preparing bastion host
 * From now on we'll do all the acticity on bastion host.   example master1
 * First copy id_rsa from your laptop to master1
+* It require to run everytime reboot master1
 ```shell=
 scp -r ~/.ssh/id_rsa root@<master-ip>:/tmp/id_rsa
 ssh root@<master-ip>